kryworks/devcontainer-node-express/README.md

 # Express API DevContainer Setup

-This is a minimal Node.js Express API project that I mentioned in my [Developer Experience (DX) Is Culture, Not Just Tooling](https://kryworks.com) article and designed to demonstrate how to use [Dev Containers](https://containers.dev/) for consistent and isolated development environments.
+This is a minimal Node.js Express API project to demonstrate how to use [Dev Containers](https://containers.dev/) for consistent and isolated development environments.

 It uses a custom Dockerfile based on the official [devcontainers/javascript-node](https://github.com/devcontainers/images/tree/main/src/javascript-node) image, allowing you to understand how everything works together under the hood.